-*I’m going to talk more about deepening assists in the next article in this series on Range of Motion.
-To read more at this moment, check out Katy’s article, Why Traditional Adjustments Should Be a Thing of the Past.
+*I talk more about deepening assists in the next article in this series on Range of Motion.
+To read more, you can also check out Katy’s article, Why Traditional Adjustments Should Be a Thing of the Past.

 Okay, disclaimers about foolishness and personal biases out of the way, now I’d like to teach you how I assist using minimal touch to get people to perform their best in yoga asana.